Historically, the Mid Autumn Festival was a time to enjoy the successful reaping of rice and wheat with food offerings made in honor of the moon.

 Wu Gang cutting the osmanthus tree 吴刚伐桂

-On the moon she has the woodcutter Wu Gang 吴刚 as a companion.
+On the moon ChangE has the woodcutter Wu Gang 吴刚 as a companion.
 The woodcutter offended the gods in his attempt to achieve immortality and was therefore banished to the Moon.

 Lunar pareidolia — tree in the moon